hosseinal/hosseinal.github.io/_pages/about.md

 collaboration
 -------------
-I am always open for collaboration!
+I am always open to collaboration!
-Please do not hesitate to reach me through email.
+Please do not hesitate to reach out to me via email.